elyiagrace/Authenti-Snap/README.md

 ---

 **Made by**: Ellia Morse || ellia@ku.edu || elyiagrace
-**Bio**: Ellia is a senior at the University of Kansas, majoring in computer science with a focus on creating innovative tech solutions.
+**Bio**: Ellia is a senior at the University of Kansas, majoring in computer science

 ---